stellenberger/acc_tech_test/README.md

 mvn clean install
 ```

-However, the program is already compiled for you, and all you need to do to run it is, so use the command below:
+To run the compiled application, run this command from the root directory of this folder:

 ```bash
 java -cp target/accenture_tech_test_2023-1.0-SNAPSHOT.jar org.countries.Main